pa-nic/vidu/README.md

 *Vidu*, in general, has no limitation on processing page hits.
 But keep in mind that by using it for highly frequented web pages you will most likely exceed the free plans of Netlify and Fauna.

 Fork it.
 Extend it.
 It's "[unlicensed](./LICENSE)".

-### Recommendation

-If the above is the case or you've stumbled up-on this repository in search for a alternative web analytics tool, I may suggest you also take a look at these (more feature-rich) solutions:
-- [Netlify Analytics](https://www.netlify.com/products/analytics/) Netlify's own analytics tool (SaaS)
-- [Ackee](https://ackee.electerious.com) Node.js based analytics tool for those who care about privacy (self-hosted)
-- [Fathom](https://usefathom.com) privacy-first alternative to Google Analytics (SaaS)

 ## Setup